-- and my research into William Freeman and his connections to my family.
+- and my research into William Freeman and his possible connections to my family.

 When I searched my Ancestry DNA matches for people with the Newell name in their tree I found 128 4th and 5th cousin matches (this number will change over time) including several that have links to ‘The Dock’ and others with links to other communities in Newfoundland.
-The earliest match to a Newell from ‘The Dock’ was a 4th cousin match who is descended from James son of Philip.
+The earliest confirmed matches to Newells from ‘The Dock’ were several 4th cousin matches who are descended from James son of Philip.
 There were several matches to people with Newell ancestors from Clarke’s Beach, situated near ‘The Dock’, and this is not unexpected since some Newells from ‘The Dock’ moved there.
 There were also several links to people from Burnt Head situated on the opposite side of Bay-de-Grave from ‘The Dock’.
 There include a link to an Ann Newell (b.
 1819) who married a Morgan at Burnt Head, but no indication that she was a Newell from Burnt Head (she could have been a Newell from ‘The Dock’).

-There were several links to Newell/Noel/Noall from Brigus / Georgetown including:
+There were also several links to Newell/Noel/Noall from Brigus / Georgetown including: